 An open-plan office space works in shima (island) design.
 Meaning that individual desks are typically pushed together to form their own, independent island.
 The offices are angled in such a way that you will face your coworkers, while the head of the team will sit at the head of the “island”.
 Basically, a shima looks similar to a dinner party or a business meeting.

-This might appear strange, at first, but if you take a closer look at Japanese homes, with their paper-thin walls, you will find an open plan office in keeping with Japan’s disinterest towards privacy.
+This might appear strange at first, but if you take a closer look at Japanese homes, with their paper-thin walls, you will find an open-plan office in keeping with Japan’s disinterest in privacy.

 Open-plan offices do, however, have certain potential disadvantages.
 They may have increased noise levels, which some workers may find distracting.
 Moreover, open-plan workplaces may offer less privacy, which can be a problem for companies handling sensitive data.